-This is one of the more simple, cost-effective and fun ideas to implement, but can bring everyone together and may just make everyone laugh!
+This is one of the more simple, cost-effective, and fun ideas to implement, but it brings everyone together for a laugh.

-With your cookie contest, instruct everyone to bake their most inventive/creative holiday cookie - this could be anything from a uniquely flavoured shortbread to a funky twist on chocolate chip cookies.
-Have every employee then taste one another’s cookie and score each one based on taste and creativity.
+With your cookie contest, instruct everyone to bake their most inventive holiday cookie — this could be anything from a uniquely flavoured shortbread to a funky twist on chocolate chip cookies.
+Have every employee taste one another’s cookies and score each one based on taste and creativity.

-It’s easy to get wrapped up in the holiday spirit and forget that there are those in your community in need of help.
+It’s easy to get wrapped up in the holiday spirit and forget those in your community in need of help.

 Your teams can give back to your immediate community with a simple gift.
 But, in addition to something like a monetary donation or a day of volunteering, switch things up by creating an ‘essentials box.’